Toronto's LGBT community seeks answers after serial killings

-(CNN)Toronto, grappling with shock and grief, is slated to host two vigils this week to mourn the victims of accused serial killer Bruce McArthur.
+Toronto (CNN)Toronto, grappling with shock and grief, is slated to host two vigils this week to mourn the victims of accused serial killer Bruce McArthur.

-A multifaith vigil is scheduled for Monday night, while more than a dozen groups -- including The 519, an LGBT group -- are organizing a Tuesday event after it was reported that members of the city's gay community were among McArthur's five alleged targets.
+More than a dozen groups -- including The 519, an LGBT group -- are organizing a Tuesday event after it was reported that members of the city's gay community were among McArthur's five alleged targets.

 "The issues we face today are unfortunately not new and touch many marginalized and vulnerable communities," according to the event's description.
 "We welcome everyone to join us to grieve together, heal together, and rise together."